CLEMMONS FAMILY FARM

 Above: Jack's formula for an artisan's masterpiece:

-One 18th century granary PLUS one 18th century cow barn EQUALS one 20th century Barn House.
+One 19th century granary PLUS one 19th century cow barn EQUALS one Historic Barn House.

 African American legacies, and the legacies of all of the many different people and cultures of the African diaspora, need to be identified, documented and shared much more widely than they presently are.
 These are the land, properties and true-life stories that represent past and present resilience, creativity and perseverance.
 Legacies offer lessons that are important for everyone-- today and for our future generations.